Spreading-splashing transition of nanofluid droplets on a smooth flat surface: Results and discussion

-To determine the spreading-splashing threshold, the drop impact regimes are plotted on the We-Re maps in Fig.~\ref{fig:experiment}.
+To determine the spreading-to-splashing transition, the drop impact regimes are plotted on the We-Re maps in Fig.~\ref{fig:experiment}.

-Each inclined data set corresponds to a series of impact tests, in which only the impact speeds differ and the rest of the properties ($\rho$, $\eta$, $\sigma$, and $d_0$) remain constant.
-That is, each data set corresponds to a constant Ohnesorge number, since this parameter is velocity invariant.
-Experimental data on the regime map are marked either as red circles if the drop spreads or as blue squares if splashing occurs, forming two well-separated spreading and splashing regions.
+Each inclined data set corresponds to a series of impact tests, in which only the impact speeds differ and the rest of the properties ($\rho$, $\eta$, $\sigma$, and $d_0$) remain constant, i.e., constant Ohnesorge number, since it is velocity invariant.
+Experimental data on the regime maps are marked either as red circles if the drop spreads or as blue squares if splashing occurs, forming spreading and splashing regions.
+Splashing seems to be totally suppressed at very high or very low $\Re$ numbers.

-The samples without nanoparticles ($\phi=0$) are illustrated in Fig.~\ref{fig:experiment}a.
-The correlations reported by Almohammadi and Amirfazli~\cite{Almohammadi2019}
+The experimental data without nanoparticles ($\phi=0$) are illustrated in Fig.~\ref{fig:experiment}a.
+The correlations reported by Palacios et al.~\cite{Palacios2013}: